saver711/poke/README.md

-# ⚠️ Dynamic Route Deployment Warning

-There is a known issue affecting the deployment of dynamic routes (`/pokemons/[name]`) on current Vercel and Netlify configurations for this project, leading to potential instability or 404 errors on some detail pages.

-**For a stable and fully functional experience, it is highly recommended to clone or download the repository and run the application locally using the provided Docker or Local Setup methods.**

-***

 # PokéDex

 A high-performance Pokémon index application built with Next.js 15, leveraging modern features like **React Server Components (RSC)** and **TanStack Query** with React Suspense for data fetching.